YassineElbouchaibi/todo-actix/readme.md

 - [serde](https://serde.rs/): the serialization library used for this project
 - [dotenv](https://github.com/dotenv-rs/dotenv): the environment variable management library used for this project
 - [config](https://docs.rs/config/latest/config/): the configuration management library used for this project
+- [tracing](https://docs.rs/tracing/latest/tracing/): the tracing library used for this project
+- [opentelemtry](https://opentelemetry.io/): the open telemetry library used for this project

 Next things I would like to do:

-- [ ] Add production grade logging
+- [x] Add production grade logging
 - [ ] Add Sentry error reporting
 - [ ] Add consul service registration
 - [ ] Make a gRPC version of the API